breycarr/CV/README.md

 - Fast, independent learner.
 Throughout the Makers course, I learned how to apply object oriented programming processes, and adapt them across multiple languages.
 This was used effectively when I learned Python and the Pytest framework in less than a week in order to develop software that took readings from a soil sensor and changed light colours based on the soil moisture.
 In my personal life, I play a lot of board games, and I'm able to quickly learn the mechanics of a game in order to explain them to others.
 - Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC
+- Agile methodologies (Scrum and Kanban)
-- Agile/XP
+- XP Values
 - Ruby, Rails, JavaScript, Python
 - RSpec, Jasmine, Pytest